ngnnah/readydemo-2025-06-06-prompt-protocol/tasks/tasks-prd-ai-workflow-demo.md

     - [x] 3.8.1 Draft 2-3 anticipated questions and answers
     - [x] 3.8.2 Create closing call-to-action

-- [ ] 4.0 Create Supporting Resources
+- [ ] 4.0 Create Essential Supporting Resources
-  - [ ] 4.1 Develop tools-by-department.md resource
-    - [ ] 4.1.1 List recommended AI tools for engineering teams
-    - [ ] 4.1.2 List recommended AI tools for product/design teams
-    - [ ] 4.1.3 List recommended AI tools for sales/marketing teams
-    - [ ] 4.1.4 List recommended AI tools for HR/operations teams
-  - [ ] 4.2 Create getting-started.md guide
-    - [ ] 4.2.1 Write introduction to AI tools workflow
-    - [ ] 4.2.2 Create step-by-step guide for trying the 3-step protocol
-    - [ ] 4.2.3 Provide links to all tools mentioned in presentation
-    - [ ] 4.2.4 Include tips for effective AI tool use
-  - [ ] 4.3 Update README.md with project overview
+  - [ ] 4.1 Update README.md with project overview
-    - [ ] 4.3.1 Explain purpose of the repository
+    - [ ] 4.1.1 Explain purpose of the repository
-    - [ ] 4.3.2 Provide navigation guidance to resources
+    - [ ] 4.1.2 Provide navigation guidance to resources
-    - [ ] 4.3.3 Include contact information for follow-up
+    - [ ] 4.1.3 Include contact information for follow-up

 - [ ] 5.0 Finalize Presentation and Prepare for Delivery
   - [x] 5.1 Assemble all slides in presentation.md